-Picture this: You’re headed back from your honeymoon.
+Picture this: You’re headed back from your honeymoon, where you’ve spent plenty of time reminiscing about all of the amazing memories you created before and during your wedding, from sipping on mimosas with your bridesmaids at your bridal shower to saying your “I do’s” with your partner on your special day.
 That special kind of wedding magic still lingers in the air.
 You cross the threshold of your home, and it’s filled to the brim with gifts from loved ones.

 Then, reality sets in.
 Shoot, we have to thank people for all of this stuff!

-Sending out “thank you” cards is the final task all newlyweds must complete.
-While it may be tedious, there’s no way to avoid it.
+Sending out thank you cards is the final task all newlyweds must complete.
+And while the thank yous may be tedious, there’s no way to avoid the process.
 It’s time to get down to business.

-Knowing exactly when to send wedding thank you cards can be tricky.
-Fortunately, we have all the answers you need to compose timely, thoughtful thank you cards (plus a ton of beautiful templates to choose from).
+Knowing exactly when to send wedding note cards thanking your guests can be tricky.
+Fortunately, we have all the answers you need to compose timely, thoughtful, custom thank you cards (plus a ton of beautiful templates to choose from).
 Read on to learn more about nailing this marital must-do.

 Table of contents:

 Of course, there’s never a bad time to say thank you, but setting a proper timeline for thank you cards will keep newlyweds organized amidst the post-nuptial pandemonium.